 All absences must be communicated to AIE immediately or in advance when possible.
-Contact the Student Services Coordinator at Joelle.boudreaux@aie.edu or 337-205-6608.
-Absences that are not communicated on the day of occurrence.
+Contact the Student Services Coordinator at lori.oneal@aie.edu 337-205-6608.

 Absences are defined by the Head of School and are limited to a personal illness or injury, a severe illness or death of an immediate family member and recognized religious holidays.